 Climate change is intensifying drought, storms, and floods around the world.
 Where nature has been destroyed by development, communities are at risk from these intensified climate patterns.
 Scientists around the world are studying how nature can be a buffer for these intensified weather patterns, and TNC is working with leaders and communities to implement solutions that make a difference for nature and people.

-Solution: be a policy leader in moving forward solutions to climate change.
+Learn more about how we're working to be a policy leader in moving forward solutions to climate change.

 Communities at Risk

 In the U.S. alone, half of its residents live within 50 miles of the coast.
 Worldwide, approximately 100 million people live within three feet of sea level.
 Sea level rise associated with climate change could displace tens of millions of people in low-lying areas – especially in developing countries.
 Inhabitants of some small island countries that rest barely above the existing sea level are already abandoning their islands, some of the world’s first climate change refugees.
 In fact, in May 2016, the residents of Isle de Jean Charles were given $48 million to move – the first U.S.-based climate refugees.

 Learn more about how we're restoring natural systems on our coasts, like the coral reef restoration work being done in Florida, that help absorb the effects of climate change and protect coastal communities.